-We have a small mixed herd of pastured native breeds – Ruby Red Devons, Aberdeen Angus and Herefords.
+We have a small mixed herd of pastured native and international breeds – Ruby Red Devons, Aberdeen Angus, Shorthorns and Speckle Parks.
 They spend most of the year outdoors grazing and come in for a short period in deep winter where they eat hay and silage, which we cut from our meadows and fields in late summer.
 Cows did not evolve to eat large amounts of grain, so we rarely feed them cereals as this would have a negative effect on their digestive system by affecting the levels of beneficial fatty acids in their meat.

-We mob graze the cows in our fields, moving them on every day, so that the pastures have the longest possible rest period before the herd returns.
+We graze the cows in our fields so that the pastures have long rest periods before the herd returns.
 This allows time for ground-nesting birds and small mammals to make use of the habitat and to breed and, most importantly of all, it allows for nutrients to be cycled through the soil.